Gluten-Free Sunscreens are a Must

 Check These Out

 The following is a list of Gluten-Free Sunscreens, checked this year (2019).
 ALWAYS read the label and watch expiration dates, and replace every year.
-These are considered healthier brands, using less chemicals and additives that are harmful to our health.
+These brands are considered healthier, by using less chemicals and additives harmful to our health.

 Badger Sunscreen (not all are listed as GF)